daaku/hmacsigner/readme.md

 var (
 	// ErrTooShort indicates the data to parse is too short to be valid.
 	ErrTooShort = errors.New("hmacsigner: too short")

+	// ErrInvalidVersion indicates the version was invalid.
+	ErrInvalidVersion = errors.New("hmacsigner: invalid version")

 	// ErrInvalidEncoding indicates the encoding is invalid.
 	ErrInvalidEncoding = errors.New("hmacsigner: invalid encoding")